 One of our very favorite things to do as a family is to spend time together outside.
 We (obviously) really love the beach, but we also really love hiking in the mountains and exploring the woods.
 You might remember that we went to Muir Woods National Monument a couple of years ago.
 The girls had such a blast hiking around those gorgeous old redwoods!
 So today I'm sharing 10 national parks that I've got my eye on that you might want to add to your bucket list too!

 One year we went to Moab with my family and got to hike and jeep and white water raft around Arches National Park – SO beautiful and completely different than the Muir Woods.
 There are just so many awesome and beautiful places to explore in the world!
 One of our family goals is to visit more national parks.
 I'm sharing our Top Ten picks below.

 To the untrained eye these super cute rose gold taupe boots may appear impractical, but I PROMISE they are amazing.
 They are shockingly and insanely comfortable.
-Because they're Sorels you know they've got the warm and dry thing on lock so they're perfect for chilly, winter hikes.
+Because they're Sorel's, you know they've got the warm and dry thing on lock so they're perfect for chilly, winter hikes.
 The wedge is super easy to hike around in, with the added bonus of making your bum and legs look awesome!
 HA!
 Win-win!

 I'm a massive fan of J.Brand jeans and these grey skinnies are one of my faves.
 A good grey wash is so underrated.
 These jeans fit like a glove and have the ideal amount of stretch so that they're flattering and comfortable.
-I've had this pair for two years and not planning to get rid of them anytime soon!!
+I've had this pair for several years now and I'm not planning to get rid of them anytime soon!!